What Animals Can’t Swim? (5 Examples With Pictures)

 And because of that, they can’t swim, instead, they move by walking on the bottom, and when they need to breathe, they launch themselves above the surface to inhale.

 What’s also interesting is that hippos are only territorial in the water.
-While they are on the land, hippos usually eat, and so they ignore other animals.
+While they are on the land, hippos usually eat, so they ignore other animals.

 Gorillas

 Gorillas are another ape species that can’t swim.
-The same as chimps, gorillas are not born with swimming abilities, and so they avoid water.
+The same as chimps, gorillas are not born with swimming abilities, so they avoid water.

 Just like a non-swimming person, gorillas are naturally cautious and afraid of water.
 For instance, some captivity gorillas have been noted to use the stick as a tool to measure the water depth.

 The reasons for the inability to swim are the same as the ones from their relatives, the chimps.
-Low-fat bodies, big muscles, and heavy bones, combined all together, affect their swimming potential negatively.
+Low-fat bodies, big muscles, and heavy bones combined all together, affect their swimming potential negatively.

 Giraffes